 beatmania IIDX is also an artifact title.
-Originally beatmania II included a deluxe cabinet, which had the impressive sound system and setup.
-However, the deluxe cabinet proved more popular than the normal one, so Konami just continued to ship the deluxe cabinet, rendering the distinction obsolete.
+Originally beatmania II included a larger, deluxe cabinet, which had the impressive sound system and setup (thus, "beatmania II DX").
+However, the deluxe cabinet proved more popular than the normal one and quickly became the norm, so Konami just continued to ship the deluxe cabinet while stopping production of the non-deluxe cabinets, rendering the distinction obsolete.
+Since the logo had the "II" and "DX" close together, Konami decided "Sure, Why Not?" and the game became known as "beatmania IIDX."

 Castlevania: Circle of the Moon and Dawn of Sorrow are set in castles alright — just not Dracula's castle (which is referred to sometimes as Castlevania).
 Circle of the Moon is set in Camilla's castle, while Dawn of Sorrow is set in the castle owned by Celia Fortner's cult.
 The Dawn of Sorrow castle is apparently an "exact replica," but this attempt to smooth out what is otherwise a minor piece of trivia creates serious confusion as the castle is the Trope Namer for Chaos Architecture, making any "replica" impossible (unless it's an "exact replica" in that it mimics the castle's nature; either way, it's a bit confusing).

 Subverted with God of War.
 While Ares, the original God of War, does die in the first game, one must remember that Kratos has taken up his position afterwards, so the games are still about the God of War.
 Played straight however with the prequel God of War: Chains of Olympus in which Ares is not even mentioned and obviously Kratos isn't the God of War yet.
 The other prequel God Of War: Ascension averts this as he's revealed to be behind the Furies.

 Halo: Reach's campaign, save for a very brief glimpse in the ending cutscene (a shot for shot recreation of the opening scene of Halo: Combat Evolved), doesn't a contain a Halo.
 One does, however, take place in the multiplayer setting; "Forge World" is a massive location for map editing and is on a Halo ring.